Pattern-max/NetBlocker/README.md

 - **Add an Entry:** Please suggest any change to the upstream blocklist provider directly.
 I currently don't plan to maintain my own list.
 - **False Positives:** Please suggest any change to the upstream blocklist provider directly.
 I currently don't plan to maintain my own list.
-- **Recommend a List:** You can suggest a blocklist to be added to the NetBlocker.
+- **Recommend a List:** You can suggest a blocklist to be added to the Prime Blocklist.
 Just open an issue or pull request.